binaryphile/concorde/TUTORIAL.md

 --------------

-There is also a concorde function to help define the our option array, `get_here_ary` (the "ary" stands for "array"). `get_here_ary` takes a bash [here document] and returns an array composed of each line of the heredoc.
+There is also a concorde function to help define the our option array, `get_here_ary` (the "ary" stands for "array"). `get_here_ary` usually takes a bash [here document] (actually anything on stdin) and returns an array composed of each line of the heredoc.
 It's as if you split the heredoc on newlines, then put each line into an array element (because that's what it does).

 Another Message for You, Sir
 ----------------------------